A Campaign for Safety

 medical conditions, urge them to program their cell phones with an ICE

 number.
-Though it may never be used; it’s a common sense safety thing!
+Though it may never be used; its a common sense safety thing!